sambam60/visionstream/README.md

 ### Obtaining a Registration PIN

 To register a Console with a PIN, it must be put into registration mode.
-To do this on a PS4, simply go to:
+To do this on a PS5, simply go to:
-Settings -> Remote Play -> Add Device, or on a PS5: Settings -> System -> Remote Play -> Link Device.
+Settings -> Remote Play -> Pair Device, or on a PS4: Settings -> System -> Remote Play -> Add Device.

 You can now double-click your Console in Chiaki's main window to start Remote Play.